Definitions and Dimensions of Liveness

 Live programming allows programmers to edit the code of a running program and immediately see the effect of the code changes.

 This definition stands in opposition to the typical, un-live norm, that editing a program and running it are distinct phases in a programming workflow, often separated by long compilation delays.
-In contrast, Definition 1 suggests immediacy and feedback: seeing the effects of your programming actions as fast as possible.
+In contrast, the Running Definition suggests immediacy and feedback: seeing the effects of your programming actions as fast as possible.

 However, if a program runs in an instant, it would seem to be inaccessible to being edited as it is running.
 This excludes a large fraction of situations we care about, such as fast-running scripts and test cases for larger programming systems.
 It also excludes many systems which are colloquially called live by their authors or the broader community, including:

 These systems all create a live experience by re-running a program when it is edited.
-This means they do not satisfy Definition 1’s strict editing a running program criterion.
+This means they do not satisfy the Running Definition’s strict editing a running program criterion.
 But they easily satisfy a second, broader definition:

 Some instances of this definition from the literature, with emphasis added: